Nicholas Ayala

 But here’s the thing, most people don’t know how to spend them.

-Keep an eye out for these three key numbers that I'll touch on going through exactly how I did it.
+Keep an eye out for these three key numbers:

-This is the amount of value that I was able to get for each credit card point that I spent.
+• 12 cents — The amount of value I got for each credit card point

-This was how many points I needed for a roundtrip flight.
+• 172,000 points — How many points I needed for a roundtrip flight

 The Art of Spending Credit Card Points